 Preheat your smoker to 200F° - 225°F as per the manufacturers instructions.
 For ribs I recommend using wood such as apple, cherry, hickory, or oak so it doesn't overpower the natural rib flavor too much.

-The best rubs are always when you make your own rub.
-To make my favourite rub, mix together the ground black pepper, kosher salt, granulated garlic, dried thyme and paprika.
+Prepare your rib rub: mix together the ground black pepper, kosher salt, granulated garlic, dried thyme and paprika.

-Remove any membrane at the back of the rack.
-Cut each in the middle, creating two smaller racks.
+(optional but recommended) Remove the membrane at the back of the rack.
+Cut each rack down the middle, creating two smaller racks.

 Evenly, season the racks with your homemade rub on both sides.

 Place your ribs in the smoker and smoke at 200F° - 225°F for around 3 hours.

 Remove ribs and place on foil flesh side down (you will need enough foil to be able to wrap each rack of ribs up in a parcel).